PixelsCamp/talks/right-to-repair_luis-correia.md

 The thing is, it is most likely you just threw it away, thinking it was beyond repair.

-Phear not, is most cases, it *is* repairable (with notable exceptions) and you can give it an extra life.
+Phear not, in most cases, it *is* repairable (with notable exceptions) and you can give it an extra life.

 Unfortunately, most gadget makers don't want you to repair but rather buy a new one.
 And they even lock the device down so hard you basicly can't do much with it.